 I am currently working on a research project at the University of Edinburgh investigating the impact of trauma informed practice within a police force, with particular attention to ACEs, and subsequent interactions with women detained in the custody suite.
 I am also a member of the Inclusion in Education and Society (IES) research group at Trinity College Dublin, and a contributing member of the dissemination team for the Continuing Bonds Project at Bradford University.

 Dissemination of my research has included keynote speeches, academic conference presentations, journal articles (under review), and I create and deliver workshops and training, both in person and virtually.
 I was also invited to contribute to the 2022 Qingming Festival in China.

-This book has been endorsed by several world renowned experts in grief such as Dr Colin Murray Parkes, Dr Robert Neimeyer, Dr Edith Maria Steffen.
-It has also been endorsed by Hospice UK, the British Association of Social Workers and Debbie Kerslake, former CEO of Cruse Bereavement Care, to name a few.
+I was commissioned to write Grief Demystified: An Introduction for Jessica Kingsley Publishers which was published worldwide in November, 2017.
+It has been endorsed by several world renowned experts in grief such as Dr Colin Murray Parkes OBE, Prof Robert Neimeyer, and Prof Edith Maria Steffen.
+It has also been endorsed by Hospice UK, the British Association of Social Workers, the Counselling & Psychotherapy Journal and is recommended reading on a multitude of undergraduate and postgraduate courses.